forge-ext/forge/README.md

 - Works on GNOME 3.36+ and 40.
 X11 and Wayland

 ## Experimental Features
-- Tabbed tiling layout - Can be turned off in preferences
+- New Tabbed tiling implementation using St.Widget library - there is NO fallback to the old implementation.

 ![image](https://user-images.githubusercontent.com/348125/136071134-ba8aa7b7-8403-4b15-9818-d43f4143a813.png)